ronba/WoxOpenWindowSearch/README.md

 # WoxOpenWindowSearch
-This is a Wox Launcher plugin which is used to search across multiple windows.
+This is a Wox Launcher plugin which is used to search across multiple windows and switch to the window selected.

 Basically, we have too many windows, so why not search using the title?